Sweetnow/librecframework/Readme.md

 The submodule is to provide a general way to save metrics in model evaluation and visualize them by `Visdom`.
 We provide `Precision` `Recall` `NDCG` `MRR` for fully-ranking and leave-one-out mode (in leave-one-out mode, `Precision` `Recall`->`HR`)

 ### model.py

+The submodule is to provide some base class for models.

+- `Model`: the abstract class for all models in our framework
+- `EmbeddingBasedModel`: the abstract class for embedding based models, which provide embedding generation
+- `DotBasedModel`: the abstract class for dot based models, which simplify `forward`, `before_evaluation` and `evaluation` and provide `propagate` interface

 ### pipeline.py